yunfengsay/typescript-sdk/src/examples/README.md

 ### Server with JSON response mode (`server/jsonResponseStreamableHttp.ts`)

-This is not recommented way to use the transport, as its quite limiting and not supporting features like logging and progress notifications on tool execution.
 A simple MCP server that uses the Streamable HTTP transport with JSON response mode enabled, implemented with Express.
 The server provides a simple `greet` tool that returns a greeting for a name.

+_NOTE: This demonstrates a server that does not use SSE at all.
+Note that this limits its support for MCP features; for example, it cannot provide logging and progress notifications for tool execution._

 #### Running the server